15 Remodeling Ideas that Will Pay Off in 2019

 Minor kitchen updates can make a big difference when you go to sell your house.
 While it will cost you $21,198, you’ll recoup $17,193 when you sell—that’s 81.1 percent.
 “In a functional but dated 200-square-foot kitchen with 30 linear feet of cabinetry and countertops, leave cabinet boxes in place but replace fronts with new shaker-style wood panels and drawer fronts, including new hardware,” Remodeling magazine recommends.
 Other updates to consider include replacing major appliances with more energy-efficient models, and removing and replacing resilient flooring.
-If you want your kitchen renovation to go smoothly, you’ll want to avoid these mistakes.

 To replace 1,250-square-feet of existing siding with new siding, including factory trim at all openings and corners, you can expect to pay $15,072.
 The resale value is $11,554, so the recoupment is 76.7 percent.
 Plus, new siding increases curb appeal.
 Check out this guide to replacing siding.

 According to Remodeling magazine, you should “replace 10 existing 3 x 5-foot double-hung windows with insulated, low-E, simulated-divided-lite vinyl windows.
 Simulated wood-grain interior finish; custom-color exterior finish.
 Trim exterior to match existing; do not disturb existing interior trim.”
 The project will cost you $15,955, you’ll see a resale value of $11,855, with the recoupment coming in at 74.3 percent.
 Ready to replace your drafty old windows with new energy-efficient units?
 We’ll show you how to replace a window and put new ones in.